signalfx/gdi-specification/README.md

   `splunk-otel-\*`
 - Instrumentation Library: A way to emit telemetry data from an application.
   Refers to `splunk-otel-<language>` projects.
-- Maintainer: Someone responsible for the specification or a project
+- Maintainer: Someone responsible for the specification or a project.
-- Specification: A set of requirements for projects
+- Specification: A set of requirements for projects.
-- Project: A GitHub repository
+- Project: A GitHub repository.

 ## Notation Conventions and Compliance